Tackling a global vision crisis

 He says that to improve patient outcomes, in addition to adopting a progressive stance, the industry also must evolve and “needs to provide new technologies for people to use”.
 Today, among innovations being advanced at CEVR is a video game designed specifically so that amblyopia patients can train their eyes to work together.

-Waterloo optometrists are currently working within remote Indigenous communities in British Columbia to provide care on the ground in these areas.
+Optometrists are currently working within remote Indigenous communities in British Columbia to provide care on the ground in these areas.
 However, due to weather, their access remains seasonal — typically limited to the summer and fall months.
-A tele-optometry centre will allow doctors to monitor patients year-round virtually.
-“It saves time, it saves money, it provides improved access.”
+Tele-optometry equipment enables optometrists to monitor patients year-round virtually.
+A tele-optometry centre in Waterloo will help researchers evaluate technology for remote eye care to better understand the patient and provider experience.

-Woo emphasizes the community-based nature of this project.
+Dr. Woo emphasizes the community-based nature of this project.
 “We're not trying to do everything from Waterloo, Ontario, on our own.
-It's about leveraging the great work that optometrists do across Canada.”
+It's about creating partnerships with optometrists across the country to provide an evidence-based continuum of comprehensive eye care.”

-“It's a really exciting time to be an optometrist,” says Woo.
-“There is a lot of good that that we can do.”
+“It's a really exciting time to be an optometrist,” says Dr. Woo.
+“There is a lot of good that that we can do as a profession.”